Ashkees/Malezieux_CellRep_2020/README.md

 * Malezieux_CellRep_load_data_Rin.py

-*The python dictionaries that result from the above script can be found for public download at [insert link here]*
+*The python dictionaries that result from the above script can be found for public download at http://datadryad.org/stash/dataset/doi:10.5061/dryad.jq2bvq86r*

 ### The remaining scripts can be run on these python dictionaries to create the main data figures and compute the statistics found in the paper.